 Shirakawago is a small, traditional village located in the north of Gifu, showcasing a building style known as gasshō-zukuri.
 The village is, together with Gokayama in Toyama, a designated UNESCO’s World Heritage Site.
-The entire village is dotted with traditional Japanese buildings with a unique architectural style called gassho-zukuri; thatched-roofs which look like two hands in prayer to prevent the roofs collapsing under the heavy snow at winter.
+The entire village is dotted with traditional Japanese buildings with a unique architectural style called gassho-zukuri; thatched-roofs which look like two hands in prayer to prevent the roofs collapsing under the heavy snow in winter.
 The historical houses are said to be built centuries ago, and the oldest one is 400-year-old!
-The impressive scenery has been preserved with significant effort and support with local people.
+The impressive scenery has been preserved with significant effort and support from local people.
 Some houses are currently used as a guest house that offer accommodation for tourists!
 This is exactly where you can immerse yourself into a true Japan experience.

-There is a please walking trail of about 3km in length, called the Higashiyama Walking Course through Takayama fascinating townscape and along the former Takayama Castle.
+There is a walking trail of about 3km in length, called the Higashiyama Walking Course through Takayama’s fascinating townscape and along the former Takayama Castle.
 Hida Takayama developed as a lively town around the castle, though present day you can only see the remains of the castle in Shiroyama Park.

 Gero Onsen is a famous hot spring resort located in a mountainous area in Gero City.
 It is